Helsinki - Tallinn Ferry Guide 2024

 Bottom Line

 Tallinn and Helsinki are so close to each other that one day is enough to make a rewarding trip on the Baltic Sea by booking a ferry ticket.
 There are multiple ferry companies to choose from.
-Budget travellers may take an affordable connection while other travellers sail on the best ferries which have luxurious quality.
+Budget travellers may take an affordable connection, while other travellers sail on the best ferries, which are luxurious.
 In any case, the prices are fair.